telstra/MessagingAPI-SDK-python/README.md

 The function `tls.messaging.sms.get_next_unread_reply` can be used to retrieve the next unread reply for your phone number subscription.
 It takes no arguments.

+Raises `tls.messaging.exceptions.SmsError` if anything goes wrong.

 It returns `None` if there are no more replies or an object with the following properties:

 - `destination_address`: Where the message is delivered to.